-In this article, we take a deeper look at organizational values – what they are, the different types, and how to ensure that the values are more than just words on the wall.
+In this article, we take a deeper look at what organizational values are - their different types, and how to ensure that they are more than just words on the wall.

 What are organizational values?